Toast vs Square POS: Fees, Features & Which Is Best

 Choose Toast if:

-• You need industry-specific features and advanced reporting matched to your workflow
+• You need industry-specific features and advanced reporting matched to your workflow, and your monthly card volume exceeds $11,500

 • You want an all-in-one ecosystem with payroll, scheduling, and loyalty programs integrated

-• You're willing to commit to a longer-term contract for potentially better rates
+• You're willing to commit to a 24-month contract for lower processing rates

 If your operations require deep integration between payments, scheduling, and analytics, Toast's ecosystem delivers that depth.